If there’s one thing I can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic = more money.

 When is the “detailed guide” approach a BAD idea?

 It seems like everyone is using massive 5,000+ word articles these days to rank.
 But do you always need to write such massive tomes?
 Is it different for different keywords?

-While overall, Google and other search engines do love long form comprehensive content, sometimes you don’t need to do such a massive post to rank well.
+While, overall, Google and other search engines do love long form, comprehensive content, sometimes you don’t need to write such a massive post to rank well.

 I follow the same line of thinking as Mark from Authority Hacker for this:

 “Google are taking an AI first approach.

 Answers to questions should be simple, well-formatted and easy to understand.